Neil Sonnekus

 Writer

-I switched from South Africa to New Zealand and film to prose when my 89-year-old father was murdered and realized I was just writing films – and music – in another way.
-I like to think that my prose is both cinematic and musical and tend to write in a dark, comic vein.
+I moved from South Africa to Aotearoa-New Zealand at the ripe young age of 52, and switched from film to prose when my 89-year-old father was murdered.
+It took me a while to realize that I was just writing films – and music – in another way.
+I like to think that my prose is both cinematic and musical, and tend to write in a dark, comic vein.

 2017 – Son, MFBooks, Johannesburg.